Witiko/doctoral-thesis/main.md

 and showed that it was more accurate[^40] than the fastText subword language model on the English word analogy task.
 In 2021, we showed that the positional model was more accurate than the subword model on an English word analogy task.
-This shows that positional embeddings play an important role in the accuracy of shallow log-bilinear language models.
-However, exact function is unclear.
+This showed that positional embeddings played an important role in the accuracy of shallow log-bilinear language models.
+However, their exact function was unclear.

  [^40]: See Section \vref{sec:position-independent-token-embeddings-accuracy}
         for a discussion about the accuracy of the positional model.

-In 2021, we showed that the positional model could use larger context sizes than the subword language model. [@novotny2021when, Table 1] However, the reason for this is unclear.
+In 2021, we showed that the positional model could benefit from larger context sizes than the subword language model. [@novotny2021when, Table 1] However, the reason for this was unclear.

 #### Experiments